Describe a place in your city you have been to where you can see wildlife (e.g. animals, birds, insects, plants): IELTS Speaking Cue Card

 Follow up questions

-What specific wildlife have you seen in Ooty?
+What specific wildlife did you enjoy seeing the most in Ooty?

 How does the wildlife in Ooty compare to that in your city?